ERSAM Lab

 • How can we improve land surface models with a combination of ecological theory and remotely sensed data sets?

-• What can we do as a lab to increase diversity in STEM fields?
+• What can we do as a lab to make STEM fields more inclusive?

 • What can we do as a lab to promote open science?